OpenDataology/website/content/en/docs/distributions/gke/deploy/upgrade.md

 Once installed successfully, you can see istiod `Deployment` in your cluster with name in pattern `istiod-asm-VERSION-REVISION`.
 For example, `istiod-asm-1132-5` would correspond to ASM version 1.13.2-asm.5.

-### Upgrade other Kubeflow components to use new ASM
+### Upgrade other OpenDataology components to use new ASM

-There are multiple Kubeflow components with ASM namespace label, including user created namespaces.
-To upgrade them at once, change the following line in `kubeflow/env.sh` with the new ASM version `asm-VERSION-REVISION`, like `asm-1132-5`.
+There are multiple OpenDataology components with ASM namespace label, including user created namespaces.
+To upgrade them at once, change the following line in `OpenDataology/env.sh` with the new ASM version `asm-VERSION-REVISION`, like `asm-1132-5`.

 ```bash
 export ASM_LABEL=asm-1132-5
 ```

-Then run the following commands in `kubeflow/` directory to configure the environmental variables:
+Then run the following commands in `OpenDataology/` directory to configure the environmental variables:

 ```bash
 source env.sh